maelfabien/maelfabien.github.io/index.md

 <p style="font-size:0.5em">Current status: Traveling in South East Asia, writing articles, doing projects.</p>

-My name is Maël.
-Welcome to my data science blog.
-I currently live in Paris, France, but most of my family is in Switzerland (Geneva, Lausanne, Zurich).
-Needless to say, I spend my life on the train between those places.
+Welcome to my blog.
+My name is Maël and I'm a data scientist.
+I am currently traveling South East Asia, New Zealand, Tahiti and Chile with my girlfriend.
+I’m posting some pictures of my travel in the Travel section.

-I enjoy to travel a lot and have planned a 3 months travel at the end of 2019 (South East Asia, New Zealand, Tahiti, Chile) with my girlfriend.
-I’ll post some pictures on this blog later on.
 Outside of Data Science, my interests are:
 - Sports: Hiking in Switzerland, running on the beach in Britanny, practicing Fitness/Crossfit.
 I used to play volleyball and have been Swiss national champion in Junior.
 I also used to (and still do sometimes) practice javelin.
 I won several times the Javelin Championship in Rhône-Alpes region in Junior (± 50 meters).
 - Animals: I have been vegetarian for close to 4 years, love animals and support some associations.
 - Reading/Learning: I spend most of my free time trying to learn stuffs.
 I try to do 1 online course per month, although I don't always manage to do so.